 A. Under Current Search you can choose to unselect limiters by unticking the box.

 B. Limit To is a mini-version of the search options applied to your results (see above).
-If you select Show More the whole window with all available options will appear.
+If you select Show More the entire window with all available options will appear.

-C. Source Types lists the number of results of each type.
+C. Material Types lists the number of results of each type.
 This can be limited to one or several types.

 D. Subject is an automatic clustering of the results into partial subjects.
 The usability varies depending on the composition of the results list.